 The basic premise of a proxy server used across the internet is to act as a buffer between the client computer and the web resource it’s connecting to.
 By sitting between the two sides of the network connection, the proxy can shield the location and identity of the host computer.
 There’s all sorts of people who use them, from political activists living in authoritarian states to internet marketers who simply need to run multiple identities online.

 People and businesses who operate online often need the ability to create and operate multiple digital identities.
+This could be for a variety of reasons including things like research, multiple scaping sessions or e-commerce.
 Unfortunately this isn’t really possible if you try and do this through a single network location like your office or home PC.
 The issue is that without using something like a proxy you’ll be locked into a single IP address which is located in a specific location.
 So a marketing company operating from Paris would find it very difficult to place an advert on a USA located site like the regionally split Craigslist.

 This is where proxies come in and importantly the ability to switch or rotate the IP addresses that are assigned to your connection automatically.
 The correctly configured proxy can allow you to have multiple identities all over the world without ever leaving your PC.
 Without them you’d have to rack up the air miles travelling all over the world.